gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/protocol_package/19_prediction_replay_and_dynamic_memory_note.md

 ## How TU+ predicts

-TU+ prediction proceeds in a bounded sequence.
+TU+ continuation sensing proceeds in a bounded sequence.

 ### Step 1 — Read the live field
 TU+ reads the current field state, including: